 As Filipinos love condiments, Pancit Canton will go well with toyomansi sauce made with soy sauce and calamansi (or lemon).
 A spiced vinegar with chilies and garlic sounds good as well.

-- Sotanghon Guisado: Similar to Pancit Bihon, this stir-fry noodle dish uses bean thread noodles (also called cellophane or glass noodles) that turn translucent and smooth when cooked.
-Sotanghon soup is the soup version with a chicken and/or pork broth.
+- Sotanghon Guisado: Stir-fried noodles with bean thread noodles (also called cellophane or glass noodles), which turn translucent and smooth when cooked.
+Sotanghon soup is the soup version with chicken or pork broth.

-- Pancit Palabok: A rice noodle dish using thin rice noodles topped with a distinctive orange sauce, made from shrimp stock and tinapa (smoked fish).
+- Pancit Palabok: Thin rice noodles with a distinctive orange sauce, made with shrimp stock and tinapa (smoked fish).
 It's garnished with shrimp, crushed pork rinds, and hard-boiled eggs.
 Pancit luglug is a similar version, originating from Pampanga and uses thick cornstarch noodles.

-- Pancit Malabon: Named after a city in Metro Manila, this dish features thick rice noodles with a signature orange-colored sauce.
+- Pancit Malabon: Named after a city in Metro Manila, these are thick rice noodles with a signature orange-colored sauce.
 It's typically topped with ingredients like shrimp, squid, and oysters.

 Other noodles and pasta recipes you may like